clipperhouse/uax29/README.md

 [GoDoc](https://godoc.org/github.com/clipperhouse/uax29/words)

-### Why use a tokenizer?
+### Why tokenize?

 Any time our code operates on individual words, we are tokenizing.
-Often, we do it ad hoc, such as splitting on spaces.
-This causes inconsistent results and edge cases.
-Tokenization in a code base should be deliberate and consistent.
+Often, we do it ad hoc, such as splitting on spaces, which gives inconsistent results.
+Best to do it consistently.

 ### Performance